enfogroup/aws-cdk-compliance/README.md

 ## Resource specific settings

 As a part of our compliance reports we send out information about resources that are non-compliant.
 This package exposes compliant Constructs which are extension of AWS Constructs.

-When possible the Props used to create the Construct are exposed as well.
+When possible the default Props used to create the Construct are exposed as well.

 ### KMS